 Is Blogging Dead?
 9 Top Bloggers Share Their Thoughts

 There has been much talk lately about whether or not blogging is dead.
-Given the ever-changing algorithms at both Facebook and Instagram—social media platforms bloggers typically use to reach their audiences and boost traffic—it is becoming harder to break through the noise and continue to grow a following in today’s digital age.
+Given the ever-changing algorithms at both Facebook and Instagram – social media platforms bloggers typically use to reach their audiences and boost traffic – it is becoming harder to break through the noise and continue to grow a following in today’s digital age, unless you decide to compare the likes of services such as buzzoid and Upleap who can provide a particular type of help in this area for those bloggers who are struggling to increase their social media following.
 Not to mention, Instagram Stories’ rise in popularity now allows you a peek into your favorite bloggers’ lives all in one place without the need to change URL’s or even open a browser at all.
+A tool such as automation is used a lot to try and combat getting lost, but even then, sometimes it can be hard to get seen.

 But are blogs becoming obsolete or simply changing with the times?
 While you’ll still find blogs publishing on a regular schedule (although it may be less frequently, with a greater emphasis on social media), even media companies are taking the opportunity to pivot.
 For instance, Clique Media Group, which owns sites like Who What Wear, recently rolled out their social media-only brand, Obsessee.